GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

   * Service suppliance.
   * Control over the resources.

-These points pretty much maps 1-to-1 with the three application that we are going to develop:
+These points pretty much maps 1-to-1 with the three applications that we are going to develop:

   * A mobile application for the final users.
   * An on-board application for the cars.